nahiyan/cryptanalysis/README.md

 workers = 16
 ```

 The pipeline can be run by executing `cryptanalysis run <schema-file>`, where `<schema-fle>` is the placeholder to the file path, e.g. schema.toml.
-The pipeline propagates top-down sequentially.
+Note that the pipeline propagates top-down sequentially.

 A much more complex pipeline for encode > simplify > cube > select (cubes) > solve can be defined like this: